 The Commission will examine the relationships between Amazon and active suppliers on the platform.
 A focal point of the investigation is the “buy box”, the page which allows customers to view the products in its different purchasing options.
 The page shows the price and, more importantly, information on other resellers which sell the same product.

 If the product in question is not directly managed by Amazon, then “buy box” will direct the customer to one of the interested brands.
-A company’s positioning in the buy box is proportional to commercial ends, this function is the primary way products are sold on Amazon.
+A company’s positioning in the buy box is proportional to commercial ends, this function is the primary way products are sold on platform.
 Assuming best practice, if a user searches a product, its offer should be the first thing to appear; or at least it should be displayed as a suggested option among competing brands.

 Brussels wants to uncover the role data plays in selection a winner in the buy box and the potential use of sensitive information from the competitions’ point of view.